dwwoelfel/latch/latch-server/README.md

 #### Deploying to Cloud run

-You can deploy from cloud run from [https://console.cloud.google.com/run/create](https://console.cloud.google.com/run/create)
+You can deploy to cloud run from [https://console.cloud.google.com/run/create](https://console.cloud.google.com/run/create)

 Enter `docker.io/dwwoelfel/latch-server` as the Container image URL.